Shonisaurus

 Shonisaurus is a genus of very large ichthyosaurs.
-At least 37 incomplete fossil specimens of the type species, Shonisaurus popularis, have been found in the Luning Formation of Nevada, USA.
+At least 37 incomplete fossil specimens of the type species, Shonisaurus popularis, have been found in the Luning Formation of Nevada, United States.
 This formation dates to the late Carnian-early Norian age of the Late Triassic, around 227 million years ago.
 Other possible species of Shonisaurus have been discovered from the middle Norian deposits of Canada and Alaska.